Georg Schäfer (industrialist)

-Biography
+Early life

 Upon the death in 1929 of his father (also named Georg Schäfer), Georg Schäfer (II) inherited a one-third interest in the Friedrich Fischer steel ball bearings firm.

+Career

+Friedrich Fisher Steel

 At age 29 Schäfer became the commercial head of the firm, while his brother-in law Hermann Barthel directed the technical side.
 In 1929 the firm did not join a merger of Swedish and German ball bearing manufacturers.
 At first, this was seen as a setback.
 But as the government of Adolf Hitler prepared for war, the Fischer firm's independence allowed it to join the Nazi armament campaign, and this caused a rapid expansion for the firm.

+Nazis and World War II

 By 1933 Schäfer was a Nazi city councillor in Schweinfurt and leader of the "Sonderring Wälzlager" (Ball Bearing Special Circle) which oversaw the supply of ball bearings in the German armament campaign.

 In 1939 Schäfer ousted Hermann Barthel from the firm.
 With his brother, Otto Schäfer, he expanded wartime production by the firm, which changed its name to "Fischers Aktien-Gesellschaft (FAG) Kugelfischer."
 Despite Allied bombardments of Schweinfurt during World War II, the Kugelfischer firm continued to make ball bearings, employing 11,700 employees at the end of the war, including thousands of enslaved laborers.
 Georg Schäfer supposedly shielded his Jewish sales director, Hugo Holzapfel, from detention by the anti-Jewish Nazis.

+After the war

 Georg and Otto Schäfer presided over the revival and expansion of FAG Kugelfischer during the Wirtschaftswunder era of the 1950s.

+Death and legacy

 At Georg Schäfer's death in 1975, FAG Kugelfischer employed some 35,000 workers around the world.

 Schäfer's heirs left the business during a financial crisis in 1993, and in 2001 the company merged with the Schaeffler Group in a hostile takeover.

 Among the honors awarded to Georg Schäfer are the Great Federal Cross of Merit, the Bavarian Order of Merit, and an honorary doctorate from the Technical University of Munich.